The Big Eddy Crag

 Gear: 10 Bolts (sport)

 Follow bolts up the face 5m left of Westside Is Da Best.
-Please be aware of the power-lines if you throw your rope to rappel, a better choice is to thread the rings and get lowered.
+Please be aware of the power-lines if you throw your rope to rappel, threading the rings and getting lowered will eliminate any problems.

 Start under the right hand side of the overhang and follow bolts up the right facing corner.
 Short but pumpy.